ktsopanakis/redmine-tui/README.md

 - [Lipgloss](https://github.com/charmbracelet/lipgloss) v1.1.0 - Styling library
 - [Bubbles](https://github.com/charmbracelet/bubbles) v0.21.0 - UI components
 - [gopkg.in/yaml.v3](https://gopkg.in/yaml.v3) - YAML parsing

+## Migration from Local config.yaml

+If you have an old `config.yaml` in the project directory, the app now uses `~/.config/redmine-tui/config.yaml` instead.
+You can:

+1. Run `./redmine-tui --setup` to create a new config with Redmine settings
+2. Manually copy your color settings from the old `config.yaml` to the new location
+3. The old `config.yaml` is now ignored by git and can be deleted

 ## Technical Details